• Skip to primary navigation

 Instructions

-• Combine all ingredients and mix well, then place in a quart mason jar with a cloth tied around the top and ferment at room temperature, stirring occasionally as often as you can remember for the first week.
+• Combine all ingredients and mix well, then place in a quart mason jar with a cloth tied around the top and ferment at room temperature.

 • After a few weeks, you'll notice a mother forming inside the bottle like a flubbery jellyfish.